fluxcd/helm-operator/docs/helmrelease-guide/chart-sources.md

 `/root/` directory of the Helm Operator container.

 !!! caution
-     This approach suffers essentially from `the same caveat as mentioned for Git over SSH
+     This approach suffers essentially from [the same caveat as mentioned for Git over SSH](#multiple-private-keys-for-git-repositories-on-the-same-host).
-     <#multiple-private-keys-for-git-repositories-on-the-same-host>`_.

 To provide credentials for `github.com`, you would create a `.netrc` file like
 this: